An optical revolution

 A first peek…

-The exhibition brings about 80 late medieval works to Ghent.
+The exhibition in 2020 brings around 80 late medieval works to Ghent.
 Painting, miniature art, sculpture and drawings are placed next to and opposite each other to bring the medieval world of Van Eyck to life.
 For this the MSK works in close collaboration with (inter)national partners.
 We are already highlighting the veil here, with a few eye-catching loans.
 In the coming months, keep an eye on the website for more news!